 A. We do not recommend more than two students of the same gender in a home, and both students must have their own private bedroom, access to a bathroom, and a quiet place to study.
 Additionally, two students who speak the same native language are not able to board together.

 Q. Do I get paid to be a host family?

 A. Yes, you do.
 A monthly stipend for expenses incurred is paid to each family for 10 months; August thru May.
-Your Homestay Coordinator will let you know the amount allotted for reimbursement.
-You must be responsible for providing 3 meals daily, seven days a week (except on school days since Madison Christian provides lunch as part of their tuition package).
+We will let you know the amount allotted for reimbursement.
+You must be responsible for providing 2 meals daily (breakfast & dinner), seven days a week.
+Students will be responsible to purchase their own lunches.
 Additionally, the fee will include transportation upon their arrival and departure to and from the airport as well as when if they leave at Christmas or Spring Break.
 Additionally, transportation to and from school daily and to all school-related activities, plus the normal shopping needs just like any member of your family, are included in this monthly reimbursement.

 Q. How do I get paid?

 A. You will receive your monthly reimbursement check on or before the first day of each month in either a direct deposit or a paper check.
 The first and last month the student is in your home your reimbursement will be pro-rated.

 A. Yes.
 This monthly stipend is a reimbursement for expenses incurred (i.e. food, gas, etc.).
 You will be receiving a 1099 income statement for services rendered.
 All tax related questions should be answered by a professional tax consultant.

 Q. Will a person come and visit my home?